A new family of bijections for planar maps: The bijections

 \begin{lem} Around each vertex, the order of the corners as defined by the exploration agrees with the clockwise order. \end{lem}

 \begin{proof} The order between the corners of the map is exactly the same as the order of the corners of the blossoming tree (a blossoming tree is a tree with some buds and stems attached) obtained by opening the discoveries.
-The exploration of a tree is just a tour of the unique face, and it is clear that the corners of each vertex are in clockwise order. \end{proof}
+The exploration of a tree is just a tour of the unique face, and it is clear that the corners of each vertex are in clockwise order, and we are done. \end{proof}

 We can now relate the bijections and the formulas.
 In a map with $f$ faces, there are $f-1$ discoveries, so there are $(f-1)Q(n,f)$ maps with $n$ edges, $f$ faces and a marked discovery.
-A marked leaf can be retracted into a marked corner (see \cref{feuille} left), such that there are $(2i+1)Q(i,f_1)$ maps with $i+1$ edges, $f_1$ faces and a marked leaf.
-There are $v_2Q(j,f_2)$ maps with $j$ edges, $f_2$ faces and a marked vertex.
-So \eqref{cut-slide} and \eqref{remy} are indeed consequences of \cref{cs,re}.
-In a precubic map, one can retract a leaf into a marked side-edge losing two edges (see \cref{feuille} right), so a precubic map with no leaf is equivalent to a cubic map, and we find
+A marked leaf can be retracted into a marked corner (see Figure \ref{feuille} left), such that there are $(2j+1)Q(j,f_2)$ maps with $j+1$ edges, $f_2$ faces and a marked leaf.
+There are $v_1Q(i,f_2)$ maps with $i$ edges, $f_1$ faces and a marked vertex.
+This explains why, in Theorems \ref{cs} and \ref{re}, Formulas \eqref{cut-slide} and \eqref{remy} are indeed consequences of the bijections.
+In a precubic map, one can retract a leaf into a marked side-edge losing two edges: after retracting the leaf into a corner, merge the two edges adjacent to it (see Figure \ref{feuille} right).
+The same operation can be performed on the root of a precubic map, thus a precubic map with $3n+2$ edges and no leaves is equivalent to a cubic map with $3n$ edges.
+This explains how to derive Corollary \ref{cor} from \eqref{precubic}.